typelevel/weaver-test/README.md

 ![time](docs/assets/time.png)

-Weaver aims at providing a nice experience when writing and running tests :
+Weaver provides a nice experience when writing and running tests :

 - tests within a suite are run in parallel by default for quickest results possible
 - expectations (ie assertions) are composable values.
 This forces